 Traditional entropy accounts for frequency; LCR accounts for both frequency and similarity.
-In this way, LCR is a richer, more accurate measure of the information in a system.
-Note that, regardless of whether they are represented as effective numbers (as we \cite{nguyen2023greylock} and others \cite{hill1973diversity, jost2006entropy, leinsterEntropyDiversityAxiomatic2020} have advocated) or as bits of information, LCR is always bounded above by the corresponding traditional entropy \cite{leinsterEntropyDiversityAxiomatic2020}; for example, at $q=1$ LCR never exceeds Shannon entropy.
-Thus, similarity can be seen as sapping individual elements of some of their uniqueness, but in doing so, it reveals differences between datasets that traditional entropy cannot (Fig. \ref{fig:overview}).
+In this way, LCR is a richer, more complete measure of the information in a system.
+Note that, regardless of whether they are represented as effective numbers (as we \cite{nguyen2026} and others \cite{hill1973diversity, jost2006entropy, leinsterEntropyDiversityAxiomatic2020} have advocated) or as bits of information, LCR is always bounded above by the corresponding traditional entropy \cite{leinsterEntropyDiversityAxiomatic2020}; for example, at $q=1$ LCR never exceeds Shannon entropy.
+Thus, similarity can be seen as sapping individual elements of some of their uniqueness.
+However, in doing so, it reveals differences between datasets that traditional entropy cannot (Fig. \ref{fig:overview}).

-How do LCR and VS compare with the number of clusters identified by HDBSCAN?
+How do LCR and VS compare with the number of clusters (as identified by HDBSCAN)?
 Predicting the relationship is difficult: large clusters whose peripheral elements are relatively distinct tend to increase the LCR/VS values, whereas strong similarities among elements---both within a cluster and across neighboring clusters---tend to reduce them (see Figs.~\ref{fig:overview}, \ref{fig:trends}c).
-Indeed, many datasets examined exhibited a pronounced difference in magnitude between tabular and imaging datasets when comparing the HDBSCAN cluster count with LCR and VS. For tabular data sets, both LCR and VS almost always surpassed the HDBSCAN cluster count, often by one to two orders of magnitude, reflecting that many rows remain unclustered by hard clustering (these do not contribute to the HDBSCAN total).
+Indeed, many of the datasets we examined exhibited a pronounced difference in magnitude between tabular and imaging datasets when comparing the HDBSCAN cluster count with LCR and VS. For tabular data sets, both LCR and VS almost always surpassed the HDBSCAN cluster count, often by 1-2 orders of magnitude, reflecting that many rows remain unclustered by hard clustering (these do not contribute to the HDBSCAN total).